Easter Bunny drive-by visits help kids celebrate during time of social isolation

 “I have been dressing up as the Easter Bunny and going to school lunch distribution sites during the week and, with the school week over, I will be hitting the park,” said Lauren Carte, recreation superintendent with the Greater Huntington Park & Recreation District (GHPRD).

-Carte says the Easter Bunny will be in front of Camp Mad Anthony Wayne from 6 to 7 p.m. on Friday and Saturday, waving to those who drive by.
+Carte set up shop as the Easter Bunny in front of Camp Mad Anthony Wayne from 6 to 7 p.m. on Saturday, April 11 — waving to those who drive by.
 Camp Mad Anthony Wayne is located at 2125 Spring Valley Drive, and Carte says strict social distancing rules apply.

 “You can’t stop and get out of the car — no stopping,” she said.
 “The Easter Bunny is following the rules of social distancing.”